spokeldn/react-test/README.md

 ### Cart page:
 * Lists the products that are added to the cart
-* Has delete from cart functionality
 * Shows the cart total

-### Bonus:
-* Implement this test within the NextJS framework

 Happy hacking!